Milestones

 2017 | With a $25 million donation, the Grayken Center for Addiction is established at BMC and Michael Botticelli named its executive director. |

-2018 | The Center for the Urban Child and Healthy Family is founded within the Department of Pediatrics to achieve dramatic improvements in outcomes for children and families facing adversity.
-The Center lays out a plan to achieve having all children seen at BMC by the year 2028 be healthy and ready to learn by 5.
-The Center is working towards this goal through its novel ‘Practice of the Future,’ which leverages fundamental system change, new and scaled health delivery approaches, and work with families, interdisciplinary colleagues, communities and other family-serving sectors. |
+2018 | The Center for the Urban Child and Healthy Family is founded by Megan Bair-Merritt, MD and colleagues within the Department of Pediatrics to achieve dramatic improvements in outcomes for children and families facing adversity.
+The Center lays out a plan to achieve having all children seen at BMC be “healthy and ready to learn by 5” by 2028.
+The Center works towards this goal through its novel “Practice of the Future,” which leverages fundamental system change, new and scaled health delivery approaches, and collaboration with families, interdisciplinary colleagues, communities and other family-serving sectors. |

 2021 | BUSM ranks #30 in research and #41 in primary care in the 2021 US News and World Report rankings of the nation’s best graduate schools with the Department of Pediatrics ranked #26 in 2020. |